 We support communities to make and sell tree products, like shea butter and soap.
-The income they make from their businesses helps them to pay for essential healthcare and education.
+The income they make from their businesses alleviates poverty, helping them to pay for essential healthcare and education.

 This is our enterprise development approach.